NSS-Day-Cohort-71/house-of-hummus-zthacker1/README.md

         ```html
         Receipt #1 = $00.00
         ```
-   1. The user's choices should be cleared from the database state once the purchase is made.
+   1. The user's choices should be cleared from transient state once the purchase is made.

 ## Design